hauler-dev/hauler-docs/docs/guides-references/command-line/hauler-store.md

   hauler store load [flags]

 Flags:
   -h, --help             help for load
+  -t, --tempdir string   overrides the default directory for temporary files, as returned by your OS.

 Global Flags:
-      --cache string       Location of where to store cache data (defaults to $XDG_CACHE_DIR/hauler) -l, --log-level string    (default "info")
+      --cache string       (deprecated flag and currently not used) -l, --log-level string    (default "info")
   -s, --store string       Location to create store at (default "store")
 ```